celestiaorg/docs/docs/nodes/participate.md

 # Participate in the Celestia testnets

-Celestia currently has two exisiting testnets that will enable participation:
+Celestia currently has two existing testnets that will enable participation:

 * [Arabica devnet](./arabica-devnet.md): A devnet focused on developers who want to deploy sovereign rollups on the latest changes from Celestia's codebase.